lennyleadership/zhichang/content/docs/01 Interview Experience/25 MB Hydro Lab Tech/Interview Prep/04_teamwork_questions.md

 The outcomes were: The turn-around-time and data quality were affected.

 At that time, I was delegated to oversee the lab operation.
 I did two things.
-One thing was that I submitted a service ticket to the IT group asking for support.
-Another thing was that I came up with a work-around solution, 1) create a QC batch generator； 2）
+One thing was that I submitted a service ticket to the IT group asking for updating and upgrading LIMS.
+Another thing was that I came up with a work-around solution to address three aspects, 1) create a QC batch generator； 2）create macro-enabled spreadsheet for each method to populate data; 3) create marco-enabled spreadsheet to consolidate QC data and plot control charts.

+Regarding difficulty, I did not get enough IT support until I had my manager contacted the IT manager.
+It took a long time.

+Results: the work-around solution was in use.

 ---